 Watch and pray, lest you enter into temptation.
 The spirit indeed is willing, but the flesh is weak.’”

 (Continued from) © COPYRIGHT NOW UNBANNED PUBLICATIONS

-JESUS IN THE COURT OF PONTIUS PILATE
+JESUS STANDS ACCUSED OF HIGH TREASON IN THE COURT OF PONTIUS PILATE

 They charged Jesus with the crime of declaring Himself God and King, and brought Him before Pontius Pilate, accusing Him of posing a dreadful danger to the Roman Empire and the throne of Caesar.